br-sn/CheekyBlinder/README.md

 Run elevated.
 Arguments and examples:
 ```
-cheekyblinder.exe /process: lists the current process notification callbacks present on the system
+cheekyblinder.exe /proc: lists the current process notification callbacks present on the system

+cheekyblinder.exe /delpro <address>: removes the callback at <address> (use the address from the output of /process)

+cheekyblinder.exe /img: lists the current image load notification callbacks present on the system

+cheekyblinder.exe /delimg <address>: removes the image load callback at <address> (use the address from the output of /process)

+cheekyblinder.exe /thread: lists the current thread creation notification callbacks present on the system

-cheekyblinder.exe /delprocess <address>: removes the callback at <address> (use the address from the output of /process)
+cheekyblinder.exe /delthread <address>: removes the thread creation callback at <address> (use the address from the output of /process)

 cheekyblinder.exe /installDriver: installs the driver RTCore64.sys (place in same folder)